-- (1) In 2020 GAAP net income was \$155 million, or \$1.72 per diluted share.
+(1) In 2020 GAAP net income was \$155 million, or \$1.72 per diluted share.
 After adjusting for the impacts of the Energy Trading Losses, non-GAAP net income was \$247 million, or \$2.75 per diluted share.
-The net effect of the energy trading losses was \$1.03 per diluted share (see appendix for important information about non-GAAP measures, guidance, and reconciliations) - (2) In 2022, GAAP net income was \$233 million, or \$2.60 per diluted share.
+The net effect of the energy trading losses was \$1.03 per diluted share (see appendix for important information about non-GAAP measures, guidance, and reconciliations)

+(2) In 2022, GAAP net income was \$233 million, or \$2.60 per diluted share.
 After adjusting for the impacts of released deferrals related to 2020, non-GAAP net income was \$245 million, or \$2.74 per diluted share.
-The net effect of the deferral release was \$0.14 per diluted share (see appendix for important information about non-GAAP measures, guidance, and reconciliations) - (3) In 2023, GAAP net income was \$228 million, or \$2.33 per diluted share.
+The net effect of the deferral release was \$0.14 per diluted share (see appendix for important information about non-GAAP measures, guidance, and reconciliations)

+(3) In 2023, GAAP net income was \$228 million, or \$2.33 per diluted share.
 After adjusting for the impacts of Boardman revenue requirement settlement charge, non-GAAP net income was \$233 million, or \$2.38 per diluted share.
-The net effect of the deferral release was \$0.05 per diluted share (see appendix for important information about non-GAAP measures, guidance, and reconciliations) - (4) Estimates and projections are based on assumptions and there can be no assurance regarding the amount of future earnings consistent with earnings guidance and earnings growth guidance - (5) 2024E Accounting ROE calculated based on adjusted earnings guidance range of \$2.98 to \$3.18 (see appendix for important information about non-GAAP measures, guidance, and reconciliations) - (6) Return on average equity - (7) See appendix for important information about non-GAAP measures, guidance, and reconciliations
+The net effect of the deferral release was \$0.05 per diluted share (see appendix for important information about non-GAAP measures, guidance, and reconciliations)

+(4) Estimates and projections are based on assumptions and there can be no assurance regarding the amount of future earnings consistent with earnings guidance and earnings growth guidance

+(5) 2024E Accounting ROE calculated based on adjusted earnings guidance range of \$2.98 to \$3.18 (see appendix for important information about non-GAAP measures, guidance, and reconciliations)

+(6) Return on average equity

+(7) See appendix for important information about non-GAAP measures, guidance, and reconciliations

 - (1) Compound Annual Growth Rate from 2015 through 2024E - (2) Compound Annual Growth Rate from 2020 through 2024E - (3) Represents annual dividends declared per common share - (4) Estimates and projections are based on assumptions and there can be no assurance regarding the amount of future dividends.
-The amount and timing of dividends payable and the dividend policy are the sole discretion of the Portland General Electric Board of Directions, and if declared and paid, dividend may be in amounts that are less than projected - (5) 2024E estimated dividends declared are calculated using the mid-point of PGE's long-term dividend growth guidance of 5-7% and 2024E dividend payout ratio is calculated using the mid-point of adjusted earnings guidance of \$2.98 to \$3.18 as of December 31, 2023 (dollars in millions)
+The amount and timing of dividends payable and the dividend policy are the sole discretion of the Portland General Electric Board of Directions, and if declared and paid, dividend may be in amounts that are less than projected - (5) 2024E estimated dividends declared based on annualization of quarterly dividend declared in April 2024.
+2024E dividend payout ratio is calculated using the midpoint of adjusted earnings guidance of \$2.98 to \$3.18 as of March 31, 2024 (dollars in millions)